PascalMarechal/cpphttp/README.md

     mkdir -p build && cd build && cmake .. && sudo make install
 ```

+## How to use?
+For more information on how to use this library please go to this (example/README.md)

 ## Benchmarking

 For more information about benchmarking please go to this [README](tests/benchmark/README.md)